top of page

 4. Complete the necessary paperwork.

 Working at summer camp is a huge commitment.
 While certainly not without personal rewards, this is earned by making personal sacrifices.
-We want staff that are 100% committed to creating an inclusive community for the entire summer
+We want staff who are 100% committed to creating an inclusive community for the entire summer.

 Important Dates

 You will be given exact dates in your offer letter.
-Typically camp begins the middle of Junes and runs through to mid to late August.
-Ideally our staff work for the entire season but we can be flexilbe (with in reason) if you need to arrive late, leave early or take time off during the summer.
+Typically, camp begins in the middle of June and runs through mid to late August.
+Ideally, our staff works for the entire season, but we can be flexible (with reason) if you need to arrive late, leave early or take time off during the summer.
 We understand that life continues outside of camp. and will work with our staff.

 July Early (109).JPG